stashed/docs/docs/guides/latest/workloads/deployment.md

 **Verify Restored Data:**

-In this section, we will verify that the desired data has been restored successfully.
+In this section, we are going to verify that the desired data has been restored successfully.

-At first, check if the `stash-recovered` Deployment's pod has gone into `Running` state by the following command,
+At first, check if the `stash-recovered` pods of a Deployment has gone into `Running` state by the following command,

 ```console
 $ kubectl get pod -n demo